nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/standard-high-availability-nuxeo-cluster-architecture.md

 - EC2 instances can be used for the Nuxeo server nodes.
 We provide a [Nuxeo server CloudFormation template]({{page page='deploying-nuxeo-on-amazon-aws'}}) to help in that regard.
 - EC2 instances can be used for Elasticsearch cluster nodes too.
 The Amazon ElasticCache service does not provide the required APIs at this point to allow us to have a completely managed cluster.
 - Amazon ElasticCache can be used for a managed Redis cluster.
 Another option is to have a cluster hosted and managed by RedisLabs.
+- Amazon Managed Streaming for Kafka ([MSK](https://aws.amazon.com/msk/)) is an option for Kafka if it is available in your AWS region.
 - Database can be handled through Amazon RDS, this is a native plug as there is nothing specific to Amazon in this case.
 MongoDB Atlas is also an option for a hosted MongoDB cluster.
 - An Amazon S3 bucket can be used for replicated file storage.
 Our BinaryManager is pluggable and we use it to leverage the S3 Storage capabilities.